 On Stage KS7903 3-Tier Keyboard Stand A-Frame

-- Hinged legs allow stand to fold for easy storage and travel.
+- Hinged legs allow stand to fold for easy travel

 On Stage makes some products that I am not very fond of in the keyboard stand world.
 However, I like this stand and think it’s one of the best options for 3 tier stands.
 There aren’t a ton of solid options as these stands just aren’t extremely popular yet.
 Check out the link above to my favorite all-around stands!
 I think you will really enjoy the read.